vtex-apps/search/docs/Banner.md

-📢 Use this project, [contribute](https://github.com/vtex-apps/search) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

 # Banner

 `Banner` is a component used in the `vtex.store.search.v2`.
 It is a simple banner with the difference that you can configure the banner that will appear for each query.